 - for at least one year in the last three years,

-- for the same or a related employer in the United States or Mexico,
+- or the same or related employer in the United States or Mexico,

 - work as a manager, as an executive or in a job that uses specialized knowledge, and

 The above will help you understand whether or not you meet the basic criteria to be considered an eligible worker.
 You will also need to determine the nature of your work:

 Executive capacity means that the employee primarily:

 - Directs the management of the organization or a major component or function of the organization;

 - Establishes the goals and policies of the organization, component, or function;

 - Exercises wide latitude in discretionary decision-making; and